SamuelSwartzberg/flashcardifying_text_temp/math.md

 #### discrete or continous

-A random variable may be coninous or discrete.
+A ⟮＿random variable＿⟯ may be ⟮＿coninous＿⟯ or ⟮＿discrete＿⟯.
-A discrete (numerical/quantitative) variable has either a finite or a countably infinite set of permitted values.
+A »⟮discrete random variable⟯« has either ⟮a finite⟯ or ⟮a countably infinite⟯ ⟮set of permitted values⟯.

 ## statisstics

-statistis is the field concerned with data.
+»⟮statistis⟯« is the field concerned with ⟮data⟯.

 ### descriptive statistics

-Descriptive statistics is the field that is concerned with various descriptive statistics.
+»⟮Descriptive statistics⟯« is ⟮the branch of statistics⟯ that is concerned with ⟮various ＿descriptive statistics＿⟯.
-A descriptive statistic is a statistic designed to describe features of a collection of information.
+»⟮A descriptive statistic⟯« is a statistic designed to ⟮describe features of a collection of information⟯.

 #### diagrams